levibeach/levibeach/README.md

-## A creative problem solver with decades of experience spanning both design and development disciplines; who is passionate about crafting engaging, intuitive, performant, and beautiful interactive experiences.
+## A creative problem solver with decades of experience spanning both design and development disciplines.
+Passionate about crafting engaging, intuitive, performant, and beautiful interactive experiences.